-The treatments you have will depend on the type of lymphoma you have, how far it has spread (its stage) and whether you have symptoms.
+Lymphoma treatments can vary depending on the type of lymphoma you have, how far it has spread (its stage) and whether you have symptoms.
+Lymphoma treatments include:

-Some people will want to know how lymphoma will affect their future – this is known as your prognosis or outlook.
+Some people will want to know how lymphoma will affect their future – this is known as your prognosis.

 Your prognosis is individual to you and depends the type of lymphoma you have, what treatments you can have, and other things like your general fitness.

-Ask your healthcare team about your prognosis if you want to know, because everyone is different.
-Your healthcare team know you and your individual situation.
+Ask your medical team about your prognosis if you want to know, because everyone is different.
+Your medical team know you and your individual situation.

-Remember, your prognosis can also change over time, for example if you respond well to a treatment.
+Remember, your prognosis can also change over time, for example if you respond well to lymphoma treatment.
 Read our general information about things that might affect your prognosis.

 You might find it difficult understanding or thinking about prognosis.
-Our Support Services Team is here to talk you through it, offer support, or simply listen.
+Our Support Service is here to talk you through it, offer support, or simply listen.

 From the introduction of antibody treatments, to modern day CAR-T therapy, Professor Peter Johnson looks at how scientists have successfully targeted lymphoma, and how they'll bring about the day when no one dies of it.